Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

 Verifiable presentation
 =======================

 Data derived from one or more verifiable credentials and/or account credentials, issued by one or more issuers or identity providers, that is shared with a specific verifier.
 A verifiable presentation is tamper-evident and encoded in such a way that authorship of the data can be trusted after a process of cryptographic verification.
-A presentation that contains a **zero-knowledge proof** might contain data that confirms the truth of a statement from verifiable credentials or account credentials, but the presentation does not reveal the original verifiable credentials.
+It contains a link that points to the contract and holder ID.
+A presentation that contains a **zero-knowledge proof** might contain data that confirms the truth of a statement from verifiable credentials or account credentials, but the presentation does not reveal the actual attributes of verifiable credentials.

 .. _glossary-verifier: